-The garden as created in the early twentieth century when an old chalk quarry was landscaped.
+The garden was created in the early twentieth century when an old chalk quarry was landscaped.
 In 1922 they were redesigned in the Italianate style at a cost of £400 by unemployed men returning from the First World War and the structures they built remain today.
 They include two pergolas and a larger sheltered platform with a wonderful view of the sea.
 Another building once housed the terminal equipment controlling the transmissions of the Holywell-Dieppe underwater telegraph cable.
 There is also a treetop walk above the gardens with views across to the pier.

 There is seating around a central lawn and the gardens are a natural sun-trap, perfect for picnics.
 Every summer they are made even more magical by the Eastbourne Operatic & Dramatic Society (EODS) with their hugely popular open air performances of one of Shakespeare’s plays.